frederic-perez/AmE-dictionary/data/dictionary.md

 __dean__ _n_ :three::hammer: _He served as dean._
 __dear__ _adj_ __1__ Bearing a high price; high-priced; costly; expensive. __2__ Marked by scarcity or dearth, and exorbitance of price. _Though bread and cheese were available from the inhabitants, provision and other supplies were dear._ __3__ Highly valued; greatly beloved; cherished; precious.
 __dearth__ _n_ :five::dart::hammer:
+__death toll__ _n_ The number of deaths resulting from some particular cause such as an accident or a battle or a natural disaster.
 __deathless__
 __debacle__ _n_ :four::hammer:
 __debasing__ _v_